 2. Lake Morey, Vermont

 Not nearly as famous as Lake Superior, Lake Morey is a small lake tucked away on the border of Vermont and New Hampshire.
-It’s relatively low profile, and that’s exactly what makes it such a good winter destination.
+It’s relatively low profile, and that’s exactly what makes it such a good lake getaway for the winter.
 The mountainous, wooded scenery creates an ideal backdrop for a winter skate session.
 If you’re really adventurous, you could skate the whole length of the 4.5-mile lake, or even take the longest Nordic skating trail in the US that winds along the edge of the surrounding birch, pine, and maple forest.
 The lake’s surface is regularly maintained by the Lake Morey Resort, which also rents skates and runs beginner skating lessons.

 3. Lake Geneva, Wisconsin

 No, Lake Geneva, Wisconsin, isn’t constantly filled with confused European tourists thinking, “This doesn’t look like Switzerland…” Wisconsin’s Lake Geneva, about an hour southwest from Milwaukee, is most widely known for the 23-mile public path encircling the shoreline, making it perfect for a brisk winter hike.
 A popular lake for watersports in the summer, Lake Geneva takes on an entirely different character in the winter, especially during the annual Winterfest celebration.
 Taking place at the end of January each year, Winterfest brings ice skating, holiday treats, and snow sculptures to the lake.
 To really get you in that winter spirit, Lake Geneva even hosts the National Snow Sculpting Championship at the end of January.